eloidall/undergrad_assignments/Data_Mining_Business_Analytics/README.md

 - **`final-model.py`**: Jupyter Notebook with all data exploration, preprocessing, model development, and evaluation steps.
 - **`kickstarter_data.xlsx`**: Dataset containing Kickstarter project information used in the analysis.
-- **`README.md`**: This file containing an overview of the project, file structure, and instructions for running the code.
+- **`Project_guidelines.pdf`**: This file contains an overview of the project, file structure, and requirements for building models.

 ## Steps in the Analysis